lim-yong-jae/CNN/FCN/README.md

 # Dataset
-dataset1 is the dataset that i use, and i get it from: https://github.com/divamgupta/image-segmentation-keras.
+dataset that i use, get it from: https://github.com/divamgupta/image-segmentation-keras.
+I make that dataset to ".pt" file in this code. if you run "train.py" with dataset1 directory which contain dataset's data, you can get, train_dataset.pt and test_dataset.pt.

 # Problem